aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 + modify index.php file and add SecurityGroup id to the page
 + update stack
 + cfn-hup will restart the service
++ open new browser window in private mode
 + see the result